Leyardkamanga/2024-eclipse-visualization/README.md

 The notebook demonstrates how to:

 - Load and process shapefiles representing eclipse paths (umbra, penumbra, etc.)
-- Visualize multiple layers on a map with transparency and styling
 - Overlay eclipse data on various basemaps for better geographic context
 - Reproject data to a suitable Coordinate Reference System (CRS) for the US region